FAIR-Chem/fairchem/docs/tutorials/advanced/embeddings.md

 We used them to search for similar atomic structures.

 We can use them for diagnostic purposes, or clustering.

-In this example, we patch the GemNetOC model to save the embeddings so you can easily access them.
-This requires two changes.
-The first is in the GemNetOC model where the embeddings are saved, and the second is in the OCPCalculator to retrieve them.

-We provide 5 different kinds of embeddings:
+For GemNet-OC, we provide 5 different kinds of embeddings:

 1. 'h' - This is an early block in the embedding calculation.
 You get the h-embedding for each atom
 2. 'h sum' - This is an early block in the embedding calculation.
 You get the h-embedding summed over each atom